 First, students must fill out a paper copy of their time card and have it signed by their mentor.
-This timecard must be given to Michael Davis at the Honors College offices in Harper 122.
+This timecard must be scanned or emailed to firstname.lastname@example.org.
 Students must then enter their hours in ITAMS.

 Once both of these steps have been completed, the student’s hours will be approved in ITAMS by Mr. Michael Davis and then processed for payment.

 As with other funding agencies, the Honors College requires a written report of the results of a given project.

 The final report should be approximately two pages long and is due three weeks prior to the end of the funding period.
 Please include a description of the project, a summary of the conclusions drawn from the project, and a description of publications or presentations of that project (e.g. at Discovery Day), as well as a description of the guidance provided by the mentor.

 Additionally, students are strongly encouraged to present their project at the Discovery Day Research Fair in April.
 Some students are also able to co-publish the results of their project in a peer-reviewed journal with their mentor.

 Any projects involving the use of human subjects must receive approval from the Institutional Review Board.
 More information can be found on the website for the Office of Research Compliance .

 Prior to beginning work on any Honors College Research Grant, students are required to take a Collaborative Institutional Training Initiative (CITI) course.
 A specific course will be chosen by the student and his or her mentor.
 Proof of completion must be sent by email to Dr. Alexander before funding can begin.

 Faculty mentors must be available to meet or communicate with the student at least once during each two-week pay period, including in the summer.
 Appropriate supervision to ensure the student a safe working environment must be provided at all times.